Our work on health and fitness

 Working at sea is one of the most challenging jobs in the UK and the number of work-related injuries is high.
 Time spent offshore means it can be difficult getting treatment so the Seafarers Hospital Society is backing free, fast access physiotherapy treatment for working seafarers.

-We have two schemes:
+We have a number schemes:

 - Harbourside Physiotherapy service – for seafarers in Newlyn and the West Cornwall area